Lucene Wisniewski

 Liz O

-Liz O'Connell, LISW
+Liz O'Connell, LISW, LCSW-R

 Therapist

-O'Connell completed her foundational training in DBT through Behavioral Tech in 2016 and has subsequently completed several advanced trainings in DBT, including the DBT Prolonged Exposure Protocol for Borderline Personality Disorder in 2018.
+O'Connell completed her foundational training in DBT through Behavioral Tech in 2016 and is a DBT LBC Certified ClinicianShe has completed multiple advanced trainings in DBT, including in DBT for Eating Disorders, DBT Prolonged Exposure, and DBT-PTSD for Complex Post-Traumatic Stress Disorder.
 She was previously the associate clinical director of an outpatient and IOP eating disorder treatment center in New York City, where she received ongoing consultation from Dr. Wisniewski and trained in Enhanced Cognitive Behavioral Therapy for Eating Disorders (CBT-E).
+She became interested in working with people with eating disorders during her graduate level internship at New York State Psychiatric Institute's inpatient Eating Disorder Research Clinic.
 She has also trained in Exposure and Response Prevention (ERP) for OCD.

 In addition to her DBT training, O'Connell has trained in Accelerated Experiential Dynamic Processing (AEDP), an attachment-oriented trauma therapy.
 She received her MSW from NYU and her BA from Brown University.
+In her spare time, she enjoys hiking, reading, video gaming and trying to cram as many native plants as possible into her yard.

-Psychology Assistant
+Psychology Trainee

 Melanie Rista